marceltannich/wordpress-review-site/README.md

 ## WordPress Review Site

 This project shows a simple WordPress Headless CMS example fetching data from a WordPress backend using ReactJS, GraphQL & Apollo.
+The data is stored via a Custom Post Types and Advanced Custom Fields.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts